Russian 102nd Military Base: Incidents

-In 1999, two drunken soldiers, Denis Popov and Alexander Kamenev, armed with AK-74 rifles, went into the town and started a gunfight, killing two men, Vaghinak Simonyan and David Soghomonyan, and injuring 14.
+On 14 April 1999, two drunken soldiers, Denis Popov and Alexander Kamenev, armed with AK-74 rifles, went into the town and started a gunfight, killing two men, Vaghinak Simonyan and David Soghomonyan, and injuring 14.
 The two men were tried in Armenia, where Popov was sentenced to 14 years in prison and Kamenev to 15.
 Whether or not the two served their entire terms in Armenia is unclear and little is known about this court’s investigation and punishment.
 In an interview published on January 16 with News.am, Popov’s lawyer, Tamara Yailoian, claimed that her former client had been transferred to Russia “after two to three years,” and, “we later learned, set free.”

+On 11 June 2004, a group of men attempted to enter the base and the soldiers stationed there opened fire on them killing Artur Pogosyan and Armen Aroyan, and injuring two others.

-Two children were killed by a mine on the training field in the vicinity of the military base in 2013.
+Two children Artur Mkrtchyan and Mushegh Gevorgyan were killed by a mine on the training field in the vicinity of the military base on 7 April 2013.
 The field was not fenced or signed to give proper warning, but nonetheless the command of the military based never punished anyone and also ignored the official complaints of the locals.

-In January 2015 an Armenian family of seven was massacred in their house at night by Russian deserter Valery Permyakov from the military base.
+On 12 January 2015 an Armenian family of seven was massacred in their house at night by Russian deserter Valery Permyakov from the military base.
 He was soon apprehended, and anti-government and anti-Russian rallies ensued in Yerevan and Gyumri.

 A June 2015 poll in Armenia found that 55% of respondents "find the presence of any other state’s or structure’s military bases in Armenia acceptable", mostly citing the need of protection against Turkey (24%) and Azerbaijan (16%).

-On July, 2020, a Russian serviceman was found dead in an apartment he rented in the city.
+In July 2020, a Russian serviceman was found dead in an apartment he rented in the city.
 On November 26, another Russian serviceman was found dead outside of the base.

-127th Motor Rifle Division Order of Battle, 1989-90
+127th Motor Rifle Division Order of Battle, 1989–90

 This listing is taken from Lenskii & Tsybin's The Soviet Ground Forces in the last years of the USSR (St Petersburg, 2001).
 The city of Gyumri was known as Leninakan up to 1990.